Ever looked at your drawing composition and something feels wrong?

 Notice how the space between them, the negative space, forms an x shape.

 This also visually blocks the back edge of the chopping board so prevents your eyes from wandering through the piece.

-The angle of the knife is the same angle as the tip of the lemon, this sends your eye to that focal point but then there isn’t any gaps for your eye to go.
+The angle of the knife is the same as the tip of the lemon, this sends your eye to that focal point, but then there aren’t any gaps for your eye to go.

 You can’t judge how long the knife is and thus creates an optical illusion where you’re unsure if the lemon overlaps the knife or is butted up to it.

 When viewers are faced with these subtle questions, albeit on a subconscious level, it makes the finished painting feel forced even if you have loose brushmarks and great colours.

 If the composition jars – you lose your audience.

 We have our old friend the ‘tabletop line’ back again, but this time we have an issue with our objects that are edge to edge.